 Can You as a Parent Help the Teachers?

 Yes, of course.
-Whether mindfulness in schools is being practiced or not, it never hurts to practice at home.
+Whether mindfulness in schools is being practiced, it never hurts to practice at home.
+Learning mindfulness techniques at home is a bonding experience for the family and something a child can eventually start applying at school.
 This can help your child’s teachers teach mindfulness and keep a calm classroom.

 Need some help to get started?
 Try one of these ideas:

-Play mindfulness games.
 Try any number of games that focus on mindfulness for kids.
-To improve breathing, for example, try breathing like Darth Vader.
+Introduce mindful breathing or other breathing exercises.
+For example, try breathing like Darth Vader.
 To work on mindful concentration, play Jenga.
 Try improving focus with a game like “Simon Says,” or simply see who can be quietest for the longest when eating dinner.

 Are There Specific Schools Focused on Mindfulness?

 Yes, certain mindful schools do exist.
-Though, it’s more that some schools are adopting mindfulness as a supplementary practice.
-If your child’s school does not offer mindfulness classes or mindful curriculum, consider looking elsewhere for mindful education for your children.
+Though, it’s more than some schools are adopting mindfulness as a supplementary practice.
+If your child’s school does not offer mindfulness classes or a mindful curriculum, consider looking elsewhere for conscious education for your children.

-Non-school academies and courses do exist for teaching mindfulness.
+Non-school academies and courses do exist for teaching mindfulness to students.
 These are often conveniently located through an Internet subscription so that you can do them with your children whenever it’s convenient for you.